-A method for removing additive Gaussian noise from digital images is described.
-It is based on statistical modelling of the coefficients of a redundant, oriented, complex multi-scale transform.
-Two types of modelling are used to model the wavelet coefficients.
-Both are based on Gaussian Scale Mixture (GSM) modelling of neighbourhoods of coefficients at adjacent locations and scales.
-Modelling of edge and ridge discontinuities is performed using wavelet coefficients derotated by twice the phase of the coefficients at the same location and the next coarser scale.
-Other areas are modelled using standard wavelet coefficients.
-An adaptive Bayesian model selection framework is used to determine the modelling applied to each neighbourhood.
+Abstract-A method for removing additive Gaussian noise from digital images is described.
+It is based on statistical modeling of the coefficients of a redundant, oriented, complex multiscale transform.
+Two types of modeling are used to model the wavelet coefficients.
+Both are based on Gaussian scale mixture (GSM) modeling of neighborhoods of coefficients at adjacent locations and scales.
+Modeling of edge and ridge discontinuities is performed using wavelet coefficients derotated by twice the phase of the coefficient at the same location and the next coarser scale.
+Other areas are modeled using standard wavelet coefficients.
+An adaptive Bayesian model selection framework is used to determine the modeling applied to each neighborhood.
 The proposed algorithm succeeds in providing improved denoising performance at structural image features, reducing ringing artifacts and enhancing sharpness, while avoiding degradation in other areas.
 The method outperforms previously published methods visually and in standard tests.

-Index Terms

-complex, wavelet, image, restoration, denoising, interscale phase.
+Index Terms-Complex, denoising, image, interscale phase, restoration, wavelet.